ventosae/100-days-of-code/r1-log.md

 ### R1D12
 R1D12 Mobile version of the mobile landing page is done!
 Looks nice and next step is to remake it for tablet and desktop.

+### R1D13
+R1D12 Was quite sunday coding - 3 hours went so fast.

+### R1D14
+R1D14 Finished the table header - that was bit difficult.
+But once I'm done with a home page it will be easy to finish the whole website.